mchimento/JER/README.md

 # JER
-API used to infer the type of expressions in a Java program
+API used by the StaRVOrS tool to infer the type of expressions in a Java program.